|Photo by Gary K Mann|

 Today is National Badger Day!
 And you know how I remember?..
 As it is the same day as my Nan's birthday.
 So happy birthday Nyna, I'll give you a call later :-)

 So badgers... what is there to talk about badgers at the moment?
 Hmm, not much... certainly nothing controversial and emotive any way so I will just leave you with a few badger facts below.

-- Have you heard that badgers are a member of the weasel family, or "Mustelid" family.
+- Badgers are a member of the weasel family, or "Mustelid" family.
 Closely related to weasels, stoats, mink, polecats, pine martens and otters, badgers are the largest mustelid in Britain

 - A male badger is called a boar, a female a sow and the young are called cubs

 - Badgers can mate at anytime of year, but have a delayed implantation meaning that there cubs are always born during the start of the new year and usually around February time